crypto-org-chain/chain-docs/docs/wallets/desktop_wallet.md

 :::

 ### 7.1 - Choose your DApp
-You may go to any DApps you like by either clicking the DApps inside *Popular* / *Saved* section, or type the URL of the DApp directly on the Address Bar at the top.
+You may go to any DApps you like by either clicking the DApps inside the *Popular* / *Saved* section or typing the URL of the DApp directly on the Address Bar at the top.

 ### 7.2 - Save your favourite DApp
 You can always save any DApps you like by clicking the bookmark button at the top-right corner.
 When the bookmark button turns blue, the DApp has been successfully saved into your *Saved* collection.